J-Schea29/python-challenge/README.md

 # python-challenge

 # Part 1
+This an assignment for UC Davis' Data Anlytics Program.
 For this challenge, I had to anlyse finacial records for a company.
 These records are contained in budget_data.csv.
 ```python
 #establishing path to file
 csv_path = os.path.join(".", "Resources", "budget_data.csv")